 The methodology for incorporating the information in Table 7 into a PP is described in the following steps.
 The overall approach is for the PP author to start at the beginning of Table 7 and address the first threat, then the objectives that apply to that threat, and finally the components from those objectives that mitigate the threat.
-The PP authors then address the next threat-objective-component "thread" until all threats and policies have been addressed.3 After the PP authors ensure that the technology-specific details are covered, the PP material (various tables) is created and the rationale written.
+The PP authors then address the next threat-objective-component "thread" until all threats and policies have been addressed.5 After the PP authors ensure that the technology-specific details are covered, the PP material (various tables) is created and the rationale written.
 The details of this process is as follows:

-- 1. The PP authors select the first (or next, for subsequent iterations) threat or policy provided in the Table 7.
+1. The PP authors select the first (or next, for subsequent iterations) threat or policy provided in the Table 7.
 Applicable Threats, Policies, Objectives and Requirements for Medium Robustness TOEs.
 They should review the threat/policy statement to ensure its applicability to the subject PP. Most threats/policies will apply directly to the technology being specified in the PP; if there are technology-specific aspects to a threat the PP authors should capture these aspects in the threat-to-objective rationale (see step 11) rather than try to create a new threat.
 Although a threat/policy may have to be tailored for a specific technology, this should be rare.
-Most threats/policies in Table 7 are sufficient so that no tailoring is necessary. - 2.
-If the threat/policy is not applicable to the technology, a short justification will need to be included in Table 2, Medium Robustness Threats Not Applicable to the TOE.
-See Step 9 for placement of this table.
-It should be noted that placing a threat/policy from Table 7 into this category should be rare.
-The PP authors must be careful to distinguish threats that really don't apply because of the nature of the technology from threats that can't be countered because current instantiations of the technology do not include the required features.
+Most threats/policies in Table 7 are sufficient so that no tailoring is necessary.

+appears to reduce iteration on the part of the PP authors.